DaHello/CryptifyWebsite/README.md

   Ideal for plain files that just contain logic, functions, and other non-UI parts of your react components.
 Not related to component rendering, or external API's that don't require JSX.

+The components directory is where all of the HTML and tag-related code will be, anything that relates to the HTML of our website and JSX.

+src folder in general has to do with our source code.

+Styles is for CSS styles files for formatring HTML in JSX files?